river-berlin/river.berlin/blog/blog-5/content.md

 This is indeed better, since it makes the stores "global" instead of something chained down

+And that's it, React projects get into state-hell very easily, and then users are forced to use alternative options such as https://github.com/pmndrs/zustand or https://jotai.org/

 Svelte manages this via svelte stores, which I feel are alot alot more intuitive, and because they come pre-packaged in svelte, it is one less additional library to use